sergey-visual-studio/build-output-version/README.md

 Troubleshooting
 ---------------

 This targets file is tied to .vsixmanifest file changes.
 Thus it doesn't pick up on any AssemblyInfo changes.
-If duplicate attributes are detected then simply initiate a full project re-build.
+If project build fails due duplicate attributes error then simply initiate a full project re-build.